waelhabbalDev/next-jwt-auth/README.md

 import { auth } from "@/lib/auth";

 export default async function DashboardLayout({ children }) {
-  // This validates the session and redirects if invalid.
+  // Validates the session and redirects if invalid.
   // Thanks to the middleware, this is a fast, in-memory check. const session = await auth.protectPage();